chaozh/awesome-gpt-store/README.md

+<h1 align="center">Awesome ChatGPT Store 🚀</h1>

-<h1 align="center">A place to find all Custom Stores and OpenAI Official Store for ChatGPT and related apps. | Awesome ChatGPT Store 🚀</h1>
+A place to find all Custom Stores and OpenAI Official Store for ChatGPT and related apps.

 ## 📚 Table of Contents